-For the year ended March 31, 2020. the Company has considered possible effects due to COVID 19 in its assessment of the going concern assumption and liquidity position for the next one year, recoverability of assets comprising Property, Plant and Equipment (PPE), trade receivables and investment in subsidiaries and associates (investments) as at the balance sheet date.
+For the year ended March 31, 2021. the Company has considered possible effects due to COVID 19 in its assessment of the going concern assumption and liquidity position for the next one year, recoverability of assets comprising Property, Plant and Equipment (PPE) and trade receivables as at the balance sheet date.